 These are alternatives to the standard MDI.
 Some are still pressurised MDIs, but don't require you to press a canister on top.
 The autohaler shown on the right is an example.
 Another example of a breath-activated MDI is the Easi-Breathe inhaler®.

-The individual devices all have some differences in how they are operated but, generally, they require less co-ordination than the standard MDI.
+The individual devices all have some differences in how they are operated.
+However, generally they require less co-ordination than the standard MDI.
 They tend to be slightly bigger than the standard MDI.

 There are several different types of spacer.
 Examples are: Able Spacer®, Aerochamber Plus®, Nebuchamber®, Optichamber®, Pocket Chamber®, Volumatic® and Vortex®.
-Some of the spacer devices fit all MDIs, others are only compatible (work) with specific brands of inhalers.
+Some of the spacer devices fit all MDIs, others only work (are compatible) with specific brands of inhalers.

 - If your dose is more than one puff, then do one puff at a time.